 General Fund - is the School's primary operating fund.
 It accounts for all financial resources of the school, except those required to be accounted for in another fund.

-Special Revenue Fund - accounts for specific revenue, such as the federal lunch program and other grants that are legally restricted to expenditures for particular purposes.
+Special Revenue Fund - accounts for specific revenue, such as federal lunch program that are legally restricted to expenditures for particular purposes.

 Additionally, the School reports separately the following fiduciary fund types: